Starting a blog, huh? Let me start off by saying you won’t be struggling as much as I did.

 This is most commonly referred to as “self-hosting your blog” and it represents the true definition of freedom and power over your blog.

 What I mean by sub-domain, is that the website owns your blog, so they get their cut of just about everything you do.
 It’s not personal, it’s just business.
-So, if you we’re to set up your blog on the .com, it would look like this
+So, if you are about to set up your blog on the .com, it would look like this

 You can purchase your own domain through the website to remove that little advertisement from your URL, but again, all of the restrictions will still be there.
 If you want to have your own website and your own version of WordPress to use, first check out our full comprehensive guide on how to start a blog.

-If you already know what you’re doing, then allow me to offer you a fantastic deal on hosting services through Web Hosting Hub.
-(SAVE 40%)
+If you already know what you’re doing, then allow me to offer you a fantastic deal on hosting services through Bluehost.
+(SAVE 50%)

 We want you to have your blog today and whether you decide to start free or jump right into the self-hosting waters, we want to give you every possible resource to make it happen.